 Malaysian oil and gas company Petroliam Nasional Berhad (Petronas) is developing a refinery and petrochemical integrated development project (RAPID) and other associated facilities in Pengerang, Southern Johor, Malaysia, through a project called Pengerang Integrated Complex (PIC).

 A feasibility study along with site topographical survey and soil investigation work for the project were completed in October 2011.
-A front-end engineering design (FEED) study and an environmental impact assessment study have also been completed.
+Front-end engineering design (FEED) and an environmental impact assessment studies have also been completed.

 RAPID project site details and facilities

 Southern Johor was chosen as the location for the project due to its proximity to deepwater port facilities and regional demand centres.
 The location enables easy transport of finished products to the market.
 The complex will cover an area of 2,000ha, and include a crude oil refinery and petrochemical complex capable of processing 300,000 barrels per day (bpd).
 These two projects will collectively produce 7.7 million tonnes per annum (Mtpa) of differentiated and speciality chemicals such as synthetic rubbers and high-grade polymers.

 The RAPID project refinery will produce gasoline and diesel that will meet Euro 4 and Euro 5 fuel specifications.
-It will also supply feedstock for the petrochemical complex, which will produce highly specialised chemicals.
-The refinery will use modern technologies to produce these products and follow stringent environmental regulations.
+It will also supply feedstock for the petrochemical complex, which will create highly specialised chemicals.
+The refinery will use modern technologies to develop these products and follow stringent environmental regulations.